Yung Hurn: Style and influence

 Yung Hurn's early music was soon assigned by journalists to the cloud rap that was started in the United States at the end of the 2000s.

-In fact, in his first tracks, according to his own statements, he was inspired not only by the Horrorcore representatives and hip hop pioneers Three 6 Mafia, but also by the Californian rapper Lil B, who is often referred to as the founder of cloud rap.
+In fact, in his first tracks, according to his own statements, he was inspired not only by the horrorcore representatives and hip hop pioneers Three 6 Mafia, but also by the Californian rapper Lil B, who is often referred to as the founder of cloud rap.

 In a show of the music magazine Tracks by the TV station Arte about him and the Cologne cloud rapper LGoony, Yung Hurn also said regarding his musical influences that he listens to indie as well as "deep dirty techno" and psychedelic rock.

 Thus, Tame Impala or Falco, but especially the Beatles, had strongly influenced him.
 He can also be seen on the show with a record by Jimi Hendrix.

 Yung Hurn took a path away from pure hip-hop with the Love Hotel-EP, which had been produced by DJ Stickle and announced in the context of the video premiere of the associated R&B track Rot.

 On Valentine's Day the second track Diamant was released, a retro pop song atypical for Yung Hurn without any rap interludes.
 The video in the style of the 1980s shows the song interpreted by the Love Hotel Band, which includes Yung Hurn and the Berlin actor Lars Eidinger.

 The band now also performs live.

+Controversies

+Yung Hurn has repeatedly been criticized for lyrics described as sexist and, in some cases, racist.
+In 2015, Noisey reported on sexualized insults, threats and rape jokes from the circle of the BergMoneyGang, noting that Yung Hurn had been involved in the group’s reactions but that not every statement could fairly be attributed to him personally.

+The debate received wider attention in 2022, when the Viennese Schmusechor cancelled a planned appearance at the opening of the Vienna Festival because it did not want to perform alongside Yung Hurn.
+The choir accused his lyrics of containing "unambiguously racist and sexist content"; the festival defended the invitation by referring to hip hop as a culturally specific form of coding and to the ambivalence of its programming.

+In 2023, Die Presse reported on allegations made against Yung Hurn by rapper Kitana in her song "Kitana Season", including what the newspaper described as an allegation of sexual abuse.
+According to the report, Yung Hurn had not responded to the allegations at the time of publication.